Skip to Content

 Southeastern National Parks wildlife safety

 The Southeastern USA is a fascinating place unlike any other part of the country.
 When it comes to wildlife, you’ve actually got a variety of species both to be concerned about and to be respectful of.
 You’ll find as you tour from Louisiana to the Atlantic Coast of Florida you’re going to have a lot of coast line, subtropical forests and coast.
-You’ll find De Soto National Monument, the Everglades, Big Cypress National Monument, Biscayne National Park and more.
+You’ll find De Soto National Monument, the Everglades, Big Cypress National Preserve, Biscayne National Park and more.
 Let’s just say that there are some ground rules for wildlife safety in all of these Parks.

 Manatees in the National Parks